 In the 224 page book, you’ll find location maps, additional useful readings along with numerous photos of each hot spot.
 I hope you find the book to be both motivational and practical.

 Where can you buy 125 Nature Hot Spots in Alberta?

-Online you can order from my store on Amazon.
+Online you can order from Amazon or MEC.
 I hope we inspire you to get out and discover more of Alberta!